 Ref Key questions Legislation/policy source Yes/No Documents demonstrating compliance 48.
 (L) Have you made clear where and within what period representations must be made?
-T&CPA Regs 17, 19, 20 and 35 Yes Reading Borough Council website: all information is specified on the website as well as the e-mail notification.
-Full information on the consultation to be compiled in Statement of Consultation to be prepared when consultation is completed.
-49. (L) Have you published on your website and made copies of the following available for inspection: • the proposed submission documents • the statement of the representations procedure • statement and details of where and when documents can be inspected Have you checked you have met all other requirements of your Statement of Community Involvement?
-T&CPA Regs 19 and 35 Yes Reading Borough Council website: all information is specified on the website as well as the e-mail notification.
+T&CPA Regs 17, 19, 20 and 35 Yes Reading Borough Council website / Statement of Consultation on Pre- Submission Draft Local Plan Partial Update: all information was specified on the website as well as the e-mail notification.
+Full information on the consultation is compiled in the Statement of Consultation.
+49. (L) Have you published on your website and made copies of the following available for inspection: the proposed submission documents the statement of the representations procedure statement and details of where and when documents can be inspected Have you checked you have met all other requirements of your Statement of Community Involvement?
+T&CPA Regs 19 and 35 Yes Reading Borough Council website / Statement of Consultation on Pre-Submission Draft Local Plan Partial Update: all information is specified on the website as well as the e-mail notification.
 All SCI tasks complied with.
-Full information on the consultation to be compiled in Statement of Consultation to be prepared when consultation is completed.
-50. (L) Have you sent to each of the specific consultation bodies invited to make representations under Regulation 18(1): • A copy of each of the proposed submission documents; and • the statement of the representations procedure T&CPA Reg 19(b) In part Required documents and information sent to the specific consultation bodies, albeit Reg 19 does not specify the need to send a copy and therefore only information on where it can be viewed was sent along with a statement of the representations procedure.
-Full information on the consultation to be compiled in Statement of Consultation to be prepared when consultation is completed.
-51. (L) Have you sent to each of the general consultation bodies invited to make representations under Regulation 18(1): the statement of the representations procedure; and where and when the documents can be inspected T&CPA Reg 19(b) Yes Required information sent to the general consultation bodies.
-Full information on the consultation to be compiled in Statement of Consultation to be prepared when consultation is completed.
+Full information on the consultation is compiled in Statement of Consultation.
+50. (L) Have you sent to each of the specific consultation bodies invited to make representations under Regulation 18(1): • A copy of each of the proposed submission documents; and • the statement of the representations procedure T&CPA Reg 19(b) In part Statement of Consultation on Pre-Submission Draft Local Plan Partial Update: Required documents and information sent to the specific consultation bodies, albeit Reg 19 does not specify the need to send a copy and therefore only information on where it can be viewed was sent along with a statement of the representations procedure.
+Full information on the consultation is compiled in Statement of Consultation.
+51. (L) Have you sent to each of the general consultation bodies invited to make representations under Regulation 18(1): • the statement of the representations procedure; and • where and when the documents can be inspected T&CPA Reg 19(b) Yes Statement of Consultation on Pre-Submission Draft Local Plan Partial Update: Required information sent to the general consultation bodies.
+Full information on the consultation is compiled in Statement of Consultation.
 52. (L) Have you, on the day of publication, requested the opinion of the Mayor of London (if a London Borough or Mayoral DC) on the general conformity of the local plan update with the spatial development strategy?
 P&CPA Section 24 T&CPA Reg 21 N/A Not relevant to Reading

-Table 2.7: Completed Local Plan Process Requirements Checklist - Stage F (Getting ready for submission to PINS)
+Table 3.7: Completed Local Plan Process Requirements Checklist - Stage F (Getting ready for submission to PINS)